simongravelle/nmrformd/docs/source/theory/best-practice.rst

 Dumping frequency
 -----------------

-    The dumping frequency at which atom positions is analyzed is crucial.
+.. container:: justify

-    Dumping period must be smaller than the smaller correlation time of the system.
+    The dumping frequency set the minimum temporal resolution of the analysis, and The dumping period must be smaller than the smaller correlation time of the system.
-    For instance, for bulk water at :math:`T = 300\,\text{K}`, using a dumping period larger than about :math:`\Delta t = 200\,\text{ps}` lead to a decrease of the measured relaxation time :math:`T_1`.
+    For instance, for bulk water at :math:`T = 300\,\text{K}`, using a dumping period larger than about :math:`\Delta t = 1\,\text{ps}` leads to a significant decrease of the measured relaxation time :math:`T_1`, as well as an increase of the measured relaxation times.
 If the smaller correlation time in the system is not known, the appropriate dumping frequency :math:`\Delta t` can be identified from convergence testing.